 In this work, we propose a neural network model for free recall that draws direct parallels between neural machine translation (NMT) and cognitive models of memory search, specifically the Context Maintenance and Retrieval (CMR) model.
 We hypothesize that NMT advancements such as attention mechanisms (Luong et al., 2015) closely resemble how humans reactivate prior contexts ("mental time travel"; Tulving, 1985).
 To demonstrate these parallels, we train a seq2seq model as a cognitive model of memory search, and evaluate behavior against available human free recall data.
-We find that at intermediate levels of training, the model can capture several phenomena observed in human free recall demonstrates the same optimal behavior as previously derived by the CMR model (Zhang, et. al., 2023).
+We find that at intermediate levels of training, the model can capture several phenomena observed in human free recall experiments (Kahana et al., 2022); and after optimization, the model demonstrates the same optimal behavior as previously derived by the CMR model (Zhang, et. al., 2023).
 Performing an ablation study, we demonstrate that behavioral differences between models with and without attention aligns with impaired behavior observed in hippocampal amnesia patients (Palombo, et. al., 2019).

-Pierce C. Johnson, Greg E. Cox & Ronald Friedman (The State University of New York at Albany): Statistical Learning: The Formation of Musical Preferences
+Pierce C. Johnson, Greg E. Cox & Ronald Friedman (The State University of New York at Albany): Statistical Learning: The Formation of Musical Preferences happen-is more useful than information that does not.

-Memory for information is influenced by its usefulness; information that helps one react to changes in the environment-or even predict when changes will happen-is more useful than information that does not.
 Theorists claim this utility results in the formation of aesthetic preferences, such as in music.
 This study addressed two questions: how do we process different kinds of information to form predictions; and are there differences in preference for these kinds of information?
 Participants listened to contingently paired novel melodies intermixed in a stream with filler melodies.
 A memory task probed subjects' memory for the order of contingently paired melodies, and subjects rated their preference for each melody.
 The preliminary results indicate people have memory for paired items, and may prefer when their predictions are confirmed.
 Specifically, they may come to prefer music that confirms learned expectations.
 These results show the role of predictive utility in shaping preferences.